BirdeeHub/ode/README.md

 rust result/options and multiple returns

+possible:?????

 mutable scopes can create actor processes but immutable ones cant?
-Unsure if this will be a thing.
+Immutable will be lazy, and it will also attempt to automatically parallelize if possible.

 ```